AlexEne/AlexEne.github.io/_posts/2019-01-15-After-hours-game-development.md

 ---
 layout: post
-title: Github Actions CI with Rust and SDL2
 ---

 In my spare time I am working on a dwarf colony management game that's written in rust.